 The game is also bigger than it needs to be, so you’ll be using its fast travel feature a lot.
 It’s somewhat nonlinear and a number of its locations are pretty big, seemingly encouraging exploration but the world details are too weak to make this exploration worthwhile, so it ends up feeling like empty space.

 Some of the companion quests are laughably bad.
 There’s Nyoka, a huntress companion with pink hair, because we all know hunters have pink hair.
 You pick up her companion quest pretty much as soon as you meet her.
 She needs your help finding her old hunter companions, finding out what happens to them, and burying their remains.
 So as soon as you meet this person she forces her life story on you and you’re supposed to care?
 The game never gives you any reason to care about her or her dead companions.
-You don’t have to do the quest of course, and it’s obvious that companion quests affect their loyalty since The Outer Worlds is such a templated game that any RPG player understands exactly how it works as soon as they start playing it, for better or worse.
+You don’t have to do the quest of course, and it’s obvious that companion quests affect their loyalty since The Outer Worlds is such a templated game that any RPG player understands exactly how it works as soon as they start playing it.
+Unoriginality at its finest.

 Nyoka’s companion quest is the weakest one, as it amounts to nothing at all.
 No humor, no depth, no reasons to care.
 But Vicar Max’s is the dumbest.
 Here’s how his personal quest goes: